 Immediately she noticed the milky white discharge, Flora worried for her baby.
 Of course, she didn’t want anything to happen to her precious little one.
 Little did she know that it was a mucus plug discharge.

-Early the next day, she left for the hospital where a kind and gentle nurse requested to observe the discharge before explaining to Flora that it’s a simple mucous plug discharge.
+Early the next day, she left for the hospital where a kind and gentle nurse requested to observe the discharge before explaining to Flora that it was a simple mucus plug discharge.

 During pregnancy, women tend to experience an increase in the frequency of vaginal discharge.
-As a result, it’s quite difficult to differentiate between a mucous plug and a vaginal discharge.
+As a result, it’s quite difficult to differentiate between a mucus plug and a vaginal discharge.

-This article presents you with concrete information about what a mucous plug is.
-It goes further to provide you with a number of differences between a mucous plug and a vaginal discharge.
+This article presents you with concrete information about what a mucus plug is.
+It goes further to provide you with a number of differences between a mucus plug and a vaginal discharge.

-This plug serves as a barrier for the womb during pregnancy.
-The mucous plug protects the womb from unwanted organisms like viruses, bacteria and parasites which may creep in and harm the growing baby.
+This plug serves as a barrier to the womb during pregnancy.
+The mucus plug protects the womb from unwanted organisms like viruses, bacteria and parasites which may creep in and harm the growing baby.

-During effacement, the cervix becomes thin which spurs the removal of the mucous plug.
+During effacement, the cervix becomes thin which spurs the removal of the mucus plug.